tmcqueen-materials/kafkacrypto/README.md

 sudo ninja install
 cd ../../liboqs-python
 git checkout 0.12.0 # can use as old as 0.7.2
+# Patch only needed if PQ signing support is desired
-# Do not need this patch for any tagged version greater than 0.12.0
+# (and do not need this patch for any tagged version greater than 0.12.0)
 curl https://raw.githubusercontent.com/tmcqueen-materials/kafkacrypto/refs/heads/master/liboqs-python-suf-cma.patch > liboqs-python-suf-cma.patch
 patch -p0 < liboqs-python-suf-cma.patch
 sudo pip3 install .